 There are typically two ways to approach this type of loan: selling them a share or taking their money as a loan, with the second option offering a much more straightforward path.

-There are a lot of software on the market that can help you to draft up a professional loan proposal.
+There are a lot of software on the market that can help you to draft up a professional loan proposal, and you might also consider using a student loan calculator to plan out the repayment terms, making it clear and transparent for both parties involved.

 4. An Angel Investor